openframeworks/ofBook/chapters/cplusplus_basics/chapter.md

-the locH of sprite 1  // should not contain spaces void                  // should not be a reserved word int                   // should not be a reserved word
+the locH of sprite 1  // should not contain spaces void                  // should not be a reserved word int                   // should not be a reserved word _Uppercase            // underscore followed by uppercase letter some__name            // double underscores
 ```

 naming your variable `void_int`, although confusing, would not cause any compiler errors because the underscore joins the two keywords into a new identifier.
 Occasionally, you will find yourself running into `unqualified id` errors.
 Here is a list of C++ reserved keywords to avoid when naming variables.
 C++ needs them so that it can provide a complete programming language.